hatakkey/MAG-cups/docs/5G_session_verification.md

 ```

-Also a clear command from CP can be used via the predefined script to clear the single session or 10 session
+Also a clear command from CP can be used via the predefined script to clear the single session or 10 session.
-as the call trace was still running you will the debug for the clear session
+as the call trace was still running you will the debug for the clear session.

 ```bash
 *A:CP1# exec clear-5g